 Silver is prone to tarnishing, so it’s essential to clean it regularly to maintain its shine.
 To clean silver jewelry:

-For tougher tarnish, use a silver polishing cloth or a silver cleaning solution.
+Use a silver polishing cloth or a silver cleaning solution for stricter tarnish.

 Learn more about silver jewelry in our article here.